Skip to main content

 Evidently, Walt Disney had a love affair with bloodhounds and used them in several of his animated movies.
 Pluto is a bloodhound.
 So is Bruno, Cinderella’s dog who was transformed into a footman for her evening at the ball.
 And who can forget Trusty from Lady and the Tramp?
 Trusty’s “rusty” scent-tracking skills and loud bay helped save Tramp from certain execution for a crime he did not commit.

-So, whether you own a bloodhound, know someone who was saved by a bloodhound’s exceptional tracking abilities, or simply love the bloodhounds in Disney animated features, you’re in good company.
+So, now you know the breed of dog with the best sense of smell.
+Whether you own a bloodhound, know someone who was saved by a bloodhound’s exceptional tracking abilities, or simply love the bloodhounds in Disney animated features, you’re in good company.
 Bloodhounds are the breed of dog with the best sense of smell; their inquisitive, mild-mannered, and affectionate demeanor is every bit as impressive.

 Debbie Clason